 How to choose the best pastel pencils

-Finally, more expensive ranges generally contain more pigment, meaning the colours are brighter, and they are more likely to be lightfast, so they won’t fade over time.
-This is important for professional work but might be overlooked for beginners.
+Another thing to consider is how easy the pencils are to sharpen.
+The core of a pastel pencil tends to be quite fragile, and it may be necessary to use a blade to sharpen it.
+Also, more expensive pastel pencil ranges generally contain more pigment, meaning the colours are brighter, and they are more likely to be lightfast, so they won’t fade over time.
+This is important for professional work but might be sacrificed for beginners in favour of value.

-One challenge of pastel pencils is the dust they produce.
+Note that one challenge of pastel pencils is the dust they produce.
 To stop this lingering on the page, it's a good idea to draw using one of the best artists’ easels.